martinoischia/first-web-page/pages/university/predictive and cpo.md

 $$CPO_i = \mathcal{L}(Y_i|\mathbf{Y_{-i}})$$

 By summing over all the values of $i$ it is possible to get an indication of how coherent our model is with the data that have been observed.
-More commonly it is used the sum of the logarithms of the CPO, the so-called log pseudo marginal likelihood (LPML).
+More commonly it is used the sum of the logarithms of the CPO, the so-called Log Pseudo Marginal Likelihood (LPML).

 Again, using the definition of conditional probability, $CPO_i$ can be written as